Luxtorpeda: Technical data

 The railcars were bi-directional and, therefore, did not require turning at termini.
-The railcars' wheels had pneumatic tyres with tubes between the wheels proper and the steel tyres (the external parts that contact rails), they gave very smooth and quiet ride.
+The railcars' wheels had pneumatic tyres with tubes between the wheels proper and the steel tyres (the external parts that contact rails).
+They gave very smooth and quiet rides.

 It was decided to power Polish-built Luxtorpedas by diesel engines MAN AG D4086, rather than petrol engines like the Austrian prototype.
 Main reasons were lower fuel cost and reduced risk of fire and explosion.
 The water-cooled engines were mounted at each end of the railcar, at the front of the driving cabins.
 Transmission was hydraulic (torque converter and fluid coupling), supplied by Voith.
 Each engine had its own mechanical reversing gear and transmission, both located underneath the cabin.
 The speed of both engines could be controlled from one cab, but starting and stopping them, reversing, as well as switching between the two transmission systems (at the speed around 75-80 km/h), had to be done independently for each engine.
 Therefore, in most cases two drivers were needed.
 They communicated with each other using a signalling system that consisted of a set of colour lights and an electric bell.
 At some point both transmissions' controls were connected, enabling a one-person operation.

 The maximum speed reached by Fablok-built railcars during trials was 120 km/h, with 100–105 km/h set as a practical operational maximum.

 Due to the lack of buffers and couplings it was impossible to join the railcars together, or to attach a Luxtorpeda to ordinary rolling stock.
 Therefore, Luxtorpedas always ran singly.
 However, a towing rod, 1.4 m long, was carried in each railcar for emergency coupling to standard railway rolling stock.